timthepost/lume-basic-seo/README.md

   them the beginning of titles
 - Detect out-of-order headings? (e.g there should be a `<h3>` somewhere before `<h4>`).
+- Allow passing of custom common word sets (which could also help solve internationalization)

 ## Credits